|Operational detail pages

 - In affected schedules, messages always have even group counts.

-Unlike regular E06 and S06 schedules, G06 schedules - and also the E06 and M14 schedules sending fake messages - are operated in a partially manual way, using a different warmup procedure and starting transmissions a few minutes off the schedule.
-These transmissions are particularly prone to errors.
-G06 regularly leaks Windows XP shutdown sounds at the end of the last broadcast of the day, and sometimes other Windows XP system sounds as well.
+The Smolensk site - which included regular G06 schedules and G06, E06 and M14 schedules sending fake messages - featured many visible quirks.
+Unlike with other sites, its schedules were operated in a partially manual way: they used a different warmup procedure and started transmissions a few minutes off the schedule; and M14 transmissions used MCW modulation instead of ICW.
+Transmissions from Smolensk were also particularly prone to errors, and regularly leaked Windows XP shutdown sounds at the end of the last broadcast of the day, and sometimes other Windows XP system sounds as well.
+Occasionally, they would transmit using voice samples in the wrong language.